The Fabulous Furry Freak Brothers: Storylines and themes

-Catchphrases

-The Freak Brothers comics include several catchphrases:

 Film and TV adaptations

-In 1978, without permission from Gilbert Shelton, the Fabulous Furry Freak Brothers appeared in the full-length pornographic film Up in Flames.
+In 1978, the Fabulous Furry Freak Brothers appeared - unauthorized - in the full-length pornographic film Up in Flames.
 The story involves the brothers' attempts to raise cash to make their rent deadline (the trio being in danger of being evicted from their apartment).
-Fat Freddy gains employment at a local food store run by graphic artist Robert Crumb's character Mr. Natural (also used without permission).
+Fat Freddy gains employment at a local food store run by graphic artist Robert Crumb's character Mr. Natural.

 In 1979, Universal Studios paid Shelton and Rip Off Press $250,000 for the rights to make a live-action Fabulous Furry Freak Brothers film.
 Shelton received the bulk of the money, which enabled him to live part-time in Europe.
 Meanwhile, the Universal-produced Freak Brothers film never made it to the production stage.

 In 2006, the company Grass Roots Films began production on a feature-length clay animation film based on the series, called Grass Roots, co-produced by German distribution company X Filme.
 In 2013, work on the film stopped.

 An animated television series adaptation titled The Freak Brothers, based on the characters and set in modern San Francisco, was released on Tubi on November 14, 2021.
 The series was preceded on May 6, 2020, by a mini-episode titled "Kentucky Fried Freaks".
 The series features Woody Harrelson, Pete Davidson, John Goodman, and Tiffany Haddish as voice actors for the three Freaks and the cat respectively.
 Courtney Solomon and Mark Canton serve as executive producers, with Jeffrey Scott Edell serving as Co-Executive Producer, alongside Adam DeVine and Blake Anderson who also provide voice acting.
-The series is animated by Starburns Industries studio, which also worked on Rick and Morty.
+The series is animated by Pure Imagination Studios and Starburns Industries studio, which also worked on Rick and Morty.
 In May 2022, the series was renewed for a second season.
+The series will be released on digital on April 17, 2023 by Lionsgate.

 In popular culture

 Fat Freddy's Drop, formed in the late 1990s, is a Wellington, New Zealand, band that took its name from the Freak Brothers comics.
 According to the band, individual doses of a certain type of LSD popular in Wellington at that time had the image of Fat Freddy's Cat printed on it.
-Dropping — common slang for taking LSD — Fat Freddies became the inspiration for the band's name.
+Dropping—common slang for taking LSD—Fat Freddies became the inspiration for the band's name.

 Director Paul Thomas Anderson said the look of Joaquin Phoenix's lead character, Larry "Doc" Sportello, in Anderson's 2014 adaptation of the Thomas Pynchon novel Inherent Vice, was based in part on Freewheelin' Franklin Freek: